Qiskit/qiskit-aer/README.md

 ### AMD ROCm GPU Support

-Qiskit Aer also supports AMD GPUs via ROCm (5.0+).
+Qiskit Aer also supports AMD GPUs via ROCm (7.0 or newer).
 To use AMD GPUs, you need to build from source:

 #### Prerequisites
-- ROCm 5.0 or newer (ROCm 7.x recommended for latest features)
+- ROCm 7.0 or newer
 - AMD GPU: MI100/MI200/MI300 (data center) or RX 6000/7000 series (consumer)
 - Ubuntu 20.04/22.04 or compatible Linux distribution